grannycart/grannycart.github.io/cities/a-letter-to-harpers.md

 city.
 The rich people just love the city *too* much now.
 They want the whole thing to themselves.
 We need bigger solutions to this big problem.

-I guess the editors of Harper's saw some merit to my point, but perhaps felt I wasn't being quite concise enough about it.
+Looking back on it post-pandemic, the letter does seem a little prescient.
+And I guess the editors of Harper's saw some merit to my point, but perhaps felt I wasn't being quite concise enough about it.
 They heavily edited what I submitted without discussing it with me.
-Here's my letter, as
+Here's my letter, as published: https://harpers.org/archive/2018/09/letters-september-2018/
-published:
-https://harpers.org/archive/2018/09/letters-september-2018/

 And here's the letter as I submitted it.
 (I have no say as to which